How does Supertext treat your personal data?

 - Log files that record order-related system activities in the customer’s profile.

-For the sake of security, we may also store the IP address, time and date.
+For security reasons, we may also store the IP address, time and date.
 We do this to help prevent abuse, such as identity theft and spam mail.

-Finally, newsletters may contain graphics and web links that allow us to collect information to determine whether recipients have opened a particular newsletter and which web links they have clicked on.
-This allows us to assess the usage of newsletters for the sake of quality assurance and improvements.
+Newsletters may contain graphics and web links that allow us to collect information to determine whether recipients have opened a particular newsletter and which web links they have clicked on.
+This allows us to understand how the newsletters are used and make improvements.

-We are legally allowed to store and collect data based on the principles set out in the General Data Protection Regulation (GDPR), Art.
+The law allows us to store and collect data based on the principles set out in the General Data Protection Regulation (GDPR), Art.
 6, Para.
-1 lit. a, b and f – with information protection being a legitimate interest.
+1 lit. a, b and f.
+We have a legitimate interest in network and information security.

 Where do we store this data?

-Our website, its Supertext system and the entire database are hosted by Microsoft Azure in Ireland and the Netherlands.
+Our website, its Supertext system and the entire database are hosted by Microsoft Azure in Ireland, Switzerland and the Netherlands.
 Microsoft Azure creates standard web server log files each time our website is accessed.
 These log files store the following details:

 - IP address